How to be a great groupmuse emcee

 Emcees remind audience members that they, too, can host their own groupmuse.
 We're always looking for more hosts - they're the lifeblood of the project!

-The emcee should also take a short video or picture of the performance and throw it on Instagram and Twitter.
+The emcee can also take a short video or picture of the performance and throw it on Instagram and Twitter.
 Make sure to @groupmuse!
-If you don’t do social media, no problem, but if you do, this is a huge help in spreading the word.
+If you don’t do social media, no problem.
+If you do, this is a huge help in spreading the word.